Love fall? We do!

 Peak foliage happens a little earlier in the higher elevations, so get to places like Saranac Lake, Lake Placid, and Wilmington earlier in the season to see the mountains on full display.
-There’s hiking, mountain biking, and tons of events, like the Flaming Leaves Festival, to keep you falling in love with the Adirondacks over and over again.
-Visit Malone for some top-notch golf and plenty of amenities, or head to Tupper Lake for fishing, stargazing, family friendly hikes, and more stunning golf scenery.
+There’s hiking, paddling, mountain biking, and tons of chances to explore that will keep you falling in love with the Adirondacks over and over again.
+Or head to Tupper Lake for fishing, stargazing, family friendly hikes, and stunning golf scenery.
 Love the water?
 The historic Adirondack Coast is home to Lake Champlain, a perfect mirror for the autumn colors.
 It’s also a place where farm-to-table happens daily — grab something to go from a farm store and hit a CATS trail for an easy hike to an unforgettable view.
-Schroon Lake has the best of both worlds — the lake is a water-lover’s paradise while the nearby mountains are big and beautiful.
-And don’t miss the heart of the Adirondacks, where quaint communities are connected by the most photogenic backroads anywhere.
+Hamilton County has the best of both worlds — the lakes are a water-lover’s paradise while the nearby mountains are big and beautiful.
+And don’t miss the heart of the Adirondacks, the Adirondack Hub, where small towns and big outdoors are connected by the most photogenic backroads anywhere.

 Wherever you go, you’ll see a new and exciting part of the Adirondacks made even more colorful by our most kaleidoscopic season.